danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 #endif
 ```

 To create a rich text editor, we have to provide it with an `NSAttributedString` binding.
-This could be any custom string or content that comes from e.g. a document in a document-based app.
-The editor will display the rich text that we provide it with, and will be able to edit it as well.
+This can be any custom string that comes from e.g. a document in a document-based app.
+The editor will be able to display and edit the rich text that we provide.

-The code above shows one of my first AppKit learnings as I started porting the editor to macOS.
-As you can see, iOS and tvOS just use the `RichTextView` that we created earlier.
-I first tried doing the same for macOS, just to find that the editor didn't scroll.
+The code above shows one of my first AppKit learnings, as I started porting it to macOS.
+While iOS and tvOS just use the `RichTextView` that we created earlier, the macOS version didn't scroll when using the same approach.

-Turns out that in AppKit, you must create a scroll view from the text view type that you want to use, cast its `documentView` to get a text view, then use the `scrollView` to get the scrollable behavior that we get by default in iOS.
-We'll need the text view later, so let's also add a `textView` property.
+In AppKit, you must create a scroll view from the text view type that you want to use, cast its `documentView` to get a text view, then use the `scrollView` to get the scrollable behavior.
+We must therefore add a `textView` property to the protocol, since it may not be the view.

-We're now ready to take the SwiftUI text editor for a test ride!
-If we create a SwiftUI test app with a rich text binding and add a `TextEditor` to its content view, you'll find that you can provide the editor with any rich text and type in the editor to edit the text.
+We're now ready to take the text editor for a test ride!
+Let's create a test app with a plain text binding and add a `TextEditor` to its content view...

-However, there's something missing.
-If you edit text in the editor, then print the value of the text binding, or add a `Text` view that shows the text, you'll notice that typing in the text field doesn't update the text.
+...and notice that something's missing.
+If you edit the text in the editor, then print the text, or add a `Text` view that shows it, you'll notice that typing in the text field doesn't update it.

 ![A screenshow of how changes are not synced from the text view back to the state binding]({{page.assets}}changes-not-synced.jpg){:width="650px"}

 In the image above, I have typed in the text field, but the `Text` view still shows the original text.
-This is because we never write back any changes in the rich text editor to the text binding.
-Let's fix that next.
+This is because we never write back any changes to the text binding.
+Let's fix that.

 ## Syncing changes

 To listen for changes in the text editor and sync them back to the text binding, we need to implement text view delegation.
 However, since `TextEditor` is a struct, it can't be used as the text view delegate.

-We can solve this by adding a `coordinator` to the rich text editor and use it as delegate.
+We can solve this by adding a `coordinator` to the editor and use it as the delegate.
 Let's create a `RichTextCoordinator` and use it to coordinate changes between SwiftUI and the underlying views.

 ```swift
 #if os(iOS) || os(macOS) || os(tvOS)